Alokkumar-8467/React_Interview_Questions/Readme.md

 # Q.54 What are Route Parameters in React Routing?
 <img width="1230" height="298" alt="image" src="https://github.com/user-attachments/assets/3ce24467-a55a-4f2e-ad6c-dca985cbf9d7" />

-# Q. 55 What is the role of Switch Components in React Routing?
+# Q.55 What is the role of Switch Components in React Routing?
 Switch always follow the first matched route.
 So, if switch not found the User ID then it render the first matched it. if Id is present then matched with ID route and execute the ID route other-wise execute the route without ID.
 <img width="1209" height="395" alt="image" src="https://github.com/user-attachments/assets/076c45fa-39b5-4673-9db3-cd9003b27f74" />